Eco-Flow/synteny/README.md

 Nextflow pipeline to run JCVI

+Please cite "Tang et al. (2008) Synteny and Collinearity in Plant Genomes.
+Science" if you use this Nextflow wrapper of JCVI MCSxanX software.

 # General information

 This is a developmental workflow running JCVI, to look at gene synteny.

 All you need is a genome in fasta and a annotation file in gff3 (or gff augustus).

 To run on different platforms, you need to create a profile.
-We recommend using the Docker (local) one, though if you are running on a HPC, you will need to change this.
+We recommend using Gitpod or Docker (locally), though if you are running on a HPC, you will need to change this.
 Please open an issue and I can help create a profile for your environment.
 Use the flag `-profile` to choose the environment in the script command.
 These are found in the folder `conf`

 # How to run locally